Chart Color Schemes

 Health performance in Miller is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Miller faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
-Multiple health conditions impact both younger and older age groups.
-Private health cover is extremely low at approximately 44% of Miller's total population (~1,533 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Multiple health conditions affect both younger and older age groups.
+Private health cover is extremely low at approximately 44% of Miller's total population (around 1,533 people), compared to 59.9% in Greater Sydney and the national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 9.3% of residents) and asthma (9.1%), while 64.6% report no medical ailments, compared to 74.6% in Greater Sydney.
+The most prevalent medical conditions are arthritis and asthma, affecting 9.3% and 9.1% of residents respectively.
+Conversely, 64.6% of residents report no medical ailments, lower than the 74.6% in Greater Sydney.
 Working-age residents face notable health challenges due to elevated chronic condition rates.
-The area has 15.5% of residents aged 65 and over (536 people), with senior health outcomes presenting some challenges, broadly in line with national rankings for the general population.
+The area has 15.8% of residents aged 65 and over (546 people), with senior health outcomes broadly in line with national rankings.

 Frequently Asked Questions - Health